TrystanLea/cordova/livedisplay.md

 ![example1_p1.png](img/example1_p1.png)

 5\.
-At this point you may like to experiment with the html and css to make something more custom
+At this point you may like to experiment with the html and css to make something more custom.

+See full Example1 code here [Example1/www](Example1/www)

 ![example1_p2.png](img/example1_p2.png)